Assistance Animals

 How does your customer facing business rate?

-Use the ATL Business Practice Standards Audit Tool to assess your businesses performance in delivering great customer service to assistance animal handlers?
+Send an email to info@animaltherapies.org.au and we will send you the ATL Business Practice Standards Audit Tool to assess your businesses performance in delivering great customer service to assistance animal handlers.

 Did you know that refusing assistance animal handlers from accessing your services is against the law?
 The Australian Human Rights Commission receives complaints regarding discrimination against people with disabilities who need assistance animals to live their best life.
 Safeguard your business from complaints by ensuring that all your customer facing employees undertake training.